Insert-insult/Donald-Trump-News-Detector/README.md

 # Donald-Trump-News-Detector
-# this is a fake news detector with a funny name meant fo as a project
+# this is a fake news detector with a funny name meant as a project